6Wresearch: Middle East fire safety sector to be worth $2.3bn by 2025

 Economic growth, and increasing demand for sophisticated detection and fire-fighting systems in the commercial and industrial buildings sectors, are boosting growth in the fire safety sector.

 According to the report, market demand is largely for fire-fighting systems and equipment, which accounts for 58% of spend, followed by fire detection and alarms systems at 31.8%, and emergency and exit lighting accounting for 10.3% of spend in the sector.

 Al Zaben added: “The technology used in wireless fire detectors is also becoming more reliable, leading to greater use of this technology in environments where wired systems are not appropriate.
-This includes historic buildings where the building fabric cannot be penetrated, and outdoor environments such as stadia and shopping centres.”
+This includes historic buildings where the building fabric cannot be penetrated and outdoor environments such as stadia and shopping centers.”